allansachsambia/AmbsaKit/README.md

-## Ambsa Hero
+## Ambsa Kit

-A collection of react components commonly used in web development.
+A collection of react components for general use in web development.